 Next Step is a well-established medium-sized agency committed to providing a comprehensive level of care for foster children and fostering families across our region.
 This is reflected in the fact that many foster carers have been with the agency for a long time and so, too, have many of its staff.

 The agency was founded by a family who had looked after foster children.
 Our headquarters are in the Faversham and we have additional offices in Wanstead and Croydon.
-We were rated as OUTSTANDING in our most recent Ofsted assessment.
+We were rated as GOOD in our most recent Ofsted assessment.

 I’m really proud to work for Next Step.
 It was founded by a family that fostered themselves and this personal touch is reflected in everything we do.
 We are totally child-focused and offer a high level of support to foster carers.